670 Communities in FloridaView All

 Climate & Geography

 Florida borders Georgia and Alabama to the north and is completely surrounded by water to the east, south and west making this one of the country's only peninsula states.
-To the east is the Gulf of Mexico and to the west is the Atlantic Ocean.
-The southern region of the state is known as the Florida Everglades and is made up of marshes and swamps.
+To the west is the Gulf of Mexico and to the east is the Atlantic Ocean.
+The southern region of Florida is known as the Everglades and is made up of marshes and swamps.

 Recreation, Culture & Entertainment

 Florida became the 27th of the 50 United States in 1845.
 During the 1920s, economic prosperity stimulated land development only to be halted by two hurricanes in the late 1920s followed closely by the Great Depression.
-Today, Florida is a favorite among active adults looking for a warmer climate or cheaper cost of living and now is ranked 4th in population with approximately 19.5 million residents.
+Today, this southern state is a favorite among active adults looking for a warmer climate or cheaper cost of living and the sunshine state is now ranked 4th in population with approximately 19.5 million residents.

-Active adults who call Florida home enjoy endless opportunities for entertainment and recreation.
+Active adults who call this state home enjoy endless opportunities for entertainment and recreation.
 There are 161 state parks in the state offering hiking, bird watching, camping, and horseback riding.
-Many of these parks not only offer recreational opportunities but also educational services geared towards informing people about Florida’s unique wildlife.
+Many of these parks not only offer recreational opportunities but also educational services geared towards informing people about this state's unique wildlife.

-Some of the larger cities in Florida offer great attractions such as Disney World in Orlando, The Kennedy Space Center in Cape Canaveral, or the famous South Beach in Miami.
-Sports fans will love the numerous professional sports teams in the state such as the Miami Marlins (baseball), Jacksonville Jaguars (football), Orlando Magic (basketball), and Tampa Bay Lighting (Hockey).
-No matter what your interests or hobbies are Florida has something for you.
+Some of the larger cities offer great attractions such as Disney World in Orlando, The Kennedy Space Center in Cape Canaveral, or the famous South Beach in Miami.
+Sports fans will love the numerous professional sports teams in the state including the Miami Marlins (baseball), Jacksonville Jaguars (football), Orlando Magic (basketball), and Tampa Bay Lighting (Hockey).
+No matter what your interests or hobbies are, this beautiful state has something for you.

-Active adults who need regular medical attention will be glad to know that Florida has 252 active physicians per 100,000 people.
+Adults who need regular medical attention will be glad to know that Florida has 252 active physicians per 100,000 people.
 That is one of the highest physician counts in the entire country.
 There are 303 hospitals in the state offering state-of-the-art care, treating everything from the common cold to cancer.
-Florida active adults live well knowing that if they ever need help there are numerous medical options in the area.
+Residents in this state live well knowing that if they ever need help there are numerous medical options in their area.